yaobinwen/avt_vimba_camera/README.md

 The driver uses [image_transport](http://wiki.ros.org/image_transport) to publish image frames, so all expected image topics should be available.
 See the config file (`cfg/AvtVimbaCamera.cfg`) for documentation regarding the various parameters that can be used to configure the camera itself.
 See the launch file (launch/mono_camera.launch) for documentation regarding the operational parameters of the driver.

-### sync_node

-The sync_node is a standalone node for synchronizing two ROS image topics using [message filter](http://wiki.ros.org/message_filters).
-This could be useful if you have a stereo camera setup, see the `stereo_camera.launch` file for an example of using two AVT cameras in a stereo setup.
-If you are using multiple cameras, it is highly recommended to sync their clocks using PTP or hardware sync.
-See the "Clock Synchronization" section for more details.

 ### trigger_node